 The following applies to users when writing content on behalf of the company on any public platforms or any social media accounts;

-Content must be written in a professional and responsible manner
+Content must be written in a professional and responsible manner.

 Ensure no information detrimental to the company is published.